YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 ---
 ## Baseline Model

 For our baseline model, we are utilizing a **decision tree classifier**.
-After using GridSearchCV(cv=5) searching for the best hyperparameter combination, we determined the optimal settings to be a maximum tree depth of 500, a minimum sample split of 10, and using entropy as the criterion.
+After using GridSearchCV(cv=5) to search for the best hyperparameter combination, we determined the optimal settings to be a maximum tree depth of 500, a minimum sample split of 10, and using entropy as the criterion.

 The features we are using for this model are: